""

 Course Description

-Direct study in seminar: Western, Islamic and Jewish philosophy in the Middle Ages.
+Direct study in seminar: Topics in climate ethics.
 Students must finish related seminar to finish the direct study.

 Prerequisites